rsulkowski/jdoocsoup/README.md

         buildMethodJDocs = "Gather all passed information from PersonBuilder and creates new Person object") public class Person {

-    @DataClassBuilder.MethodDocs(text = "This method sets the age of the person.
+    @DataClassBuilder.MethodDocs("This method sets the age of the person.
 Normally from 0 to 130.")
     @DataClassBuilder.HasDefault("30")
     private int age;

-    @DataClassBuilder.MethodDocs(text = "This method sets the name of the Person.") private String name;
+    @DataClassBuilder.MethodDocs("This method sets the name of the Person.") private String name;

-    @DataClassBuilder.MethodDocs(text = "This method sets the surname of the Person.") private String surname;
+    @DataClassBuilder.MethodDocs("This method sets the surname of the Person.") private String surname;

-    @DataClassBuilder.MethodDocs(text = "This method sets the address where the person lives.") private Address address;
+    @DataClassBuilder.MethodDocs("This method sets the address where the person lives.") private Address address;

     // Final fields shouldn't be added to builder